-The trustees also report the system's unfunded obligation on an open-group basis with an infinite-horizon.
-At first glance, calculating Social Security's obligation over the infinite future provides a fuller picture of the future shortfall.
-This measure also eliminates the issue of adding an additional year of financial shortfall with each new report.
+The trustees also report the system's unfunded obligation on an open-group basis with an infinite time horizon.
+At first glance, calculating Social Security's obligation over the infinite future provides a fuller picture of the future shortfall; plus this measure eliminates the issue of adding an additional year of financial shortfall with each new report.
 This does not mean the unfunded obligation on an infinite-future basis will not increase on a dollar basis.
-In fact, it is expected to increase each year with the full annual interest rate.
-But because the present value of taxable payroll and GDP also increase with interest each year, the unfunded obligation as a percentage of taxable payroll and GDP is expected to remain relatively stable.
+In fact, it is expected to increase each year with the full annual interest rate; but because the present value of taxable payroll and GDP also increase with interest each year, the unfunded obligation as a percentage of taxable payroll and GDP is expected to remain relatively stable.
 Many observers question the reliability or usefulness of calculating Social Security's unfunded obligation over 75 years, given the uncertainty of economic and demographic trends over such a long period.
 Calculations over an infinite period are even less reliable.
-The resulting uncertainty limits the value of the infinite-horizon projection to policymakers.
-(For additional details on these limitations see the Social Insurance Committee's letter to the Trustees of the Social security System-2003) (http://www.actuary.org/ pdf/socialsecurity/tech_dec03.pdf)
+The resulting uncertainty limits the value of the infinite time horizon projection to policymakers.

-The system's unfunded obligation on an infinite-future basis is 3.2 percent of payroll, or 1.1 percent of GDP.
-In other words, an immediate increase in the payroll tax rate from 12.4 percent to 15.6 percent would be expected to eliminate Social Security's projected actuarial deficit for all time under the intermediate assumptions.
-These estimated infinite-horizon measures relative to taxable payroll or GDP actually declined when compared to estimates presented in the 2007 report.
-In present discounted value, the infinite-horizon unfunded obligation amounts to \$13.6 trillion, which is the same amount as estimated for the 2007 report.
-The change to the later valuation date (Jan.
-1, 2008), taken alone, increased the measured unfunded obligation by about \$0.7 trillion.
-However, changes in data, methods, and assumptions offset all of this increase.
-The unfunded obligation on an infinite-future basis is slightly over three times the 75-year deficit on a present-value dollar basis, but only about twice as high as a percentage of payroll or as a percentage of GDP.
+The system's unfunded obligation on an infinite-future basis is \$13.6 trillion in present discounted value, up from \$13.4 trillion estimated for the 2006 report.
+The change to the later valuation date (January 1, 2007), taken alone, increased the measured unfunded obligation by about \$0.7 trillion.
+However, changes in data, methods, and assumptions offset most of this increase.
+This unfunded obligation represents 3.5 percent of taxable payroll and 1.2 percent of GDP on the same infinite-future basis.
+In other words, an immediate increase in the payroll tax rate from 12.4 percent to 15.9 percent would be expected to eliminate Social Security's projected actuarial deficit for all time under the intermediate assumptions.
+The unfunded obligation on an infinite-future basis is nearly three times the 75-year deficit on a present-value dollar basis, but only about twice as high as a percentage of payroll or as a percentage of GDP.